thoughtspot/thoughtspot.github.io/_data-integrate/ssis/set-up-the-odbc-driver-using-ssis.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

+Microsoft SSIS (SQL Server Integration Services) is a data integration and workflow applications platform that can be used to connect to ThoughtSpot.
+The platform is a component of the Microsoft SQL Server database software.

+SSIS can be used to perform data migration tasks, and its data warehousing tool can be used for data ETL (extraction, transformation, and loading).

+The SSIS Import/Export Wizard creates packages that transfers data with no transformations.
+It can move data from a variety of source types to a variety of destination types, including text files and other SQL Server instances.

 Use SSIS to set up the ODBC Driver by creating a connection manager.
 This manager is used to create a connection between your OLE DB Source and the ODBC Destination.

 On Windows 64-bit, you have to install both the 32-bit and 64-bit ThoughtSpot ODBC drivers.
 In addition, they must be named the same, such as ThoughtSpot.
 By default they are named ThoughtSpot-32 and ThoughtSpot-64.
 This is required because the 64-bit SSIS shows a list of 32-bit ODBC drivers when you configure an ODBC target.
 However, it executes the 64-bit driver.
 If the drivers aren't named the same, then you'll get an error saying the driver doesn't exist.

 ## Set up the driver